octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 ### Code of a Tezos smart contract
 The code of a smart contract is a sequence of Michelson instructions.
 Calls to the smart contract execute these instructions.

 The execution of this sequence of instructions results in a modification of the *storage* content, or storage "**state**".
 The sequence defines how to modify this state.
-The instructions may also lead to other operations, including originations of other smart contracts, and of course transactions.
+The instructions may also lead to other operations, including originations of other smart contracts, and of course, transactions.

 You can find the full description of the Michelson language in the [Michelson module](/michelson).